Zhanghua Confucius Temple

 Zhanghua Confucius Temple Introduction

-Changhua Confucius Temple was founded in 1726 during the reign of the Qing Dynasty's Yongzheng Emperor.
-The current layout is the result of major renovations carried out during the Daoguang period, with the most exquisite carvings found in the main hall, "Dacheng Hall."
-Inside the hall, there are tablets of revered sages, and at the center is a shrine dedicated to Confucius, above which hang two plaques inscribed with "Dao Guàn Gǔ Jīn" and "Yǔ Tiān Dì Cān," the former awarded by Mr. Chiang Ching-kuo and the latter granted by Emperor Qianlong of the Qing Dynasty.
-The temple is an important symbol of cultural and educational development in central Taiwan.
-Originally grand in scale, in addition to the Confucius Temple, it included facilities such as the Baisha Academy and Minglun Hall.
-Currently, the remaining structures include Dacheng Hall, the eastern and western aisles, the rear hall and the Shrine of the Ancestors, the ceremonial gate, and the Lingxing Gate.
-Unfortunately, many parts, including the ceremonial gate, righteous path, Panchi Pond, and palace walls, were destroyed during the Japanese colonial period.
-Today, the Changhua Confucius Temple retains only about two-thirds of its original size, and it was restored to its original state in 1978.
+The Changhua Confucius Temple was established in 1726 during the Qing Dynasty's Yongzheng period.
+The current layout is a result of major renovations during the Daoguang period, with the main hall, "Dacheng Hall," featuring the most exquisite architectural carvings.
+Inside the hall, there are tablets of esteemed sages, and a shrine for Confucius is prominently placed in the center.
+Above it hang two plaques, "Dao贯古今" and "与天地参", the former inscribed by Mr. Chiang Ching-kuo and the latter granted by Emperor Qianlong of the Qing Dynasty.
+This temple serves as an important symbol of cultural and educational development in central Taiwan.
+Originally, it had a grand scale, including not only the Confucius Temple but also facilities like Baisha Academy and Minglun Hall.
+Currently, the remaining structures include Dacheng Hall, the east and west wings, the rear hall, the Sheng Shrine, the ceremonial gate, and the Lingxing Gate.
+Sadly, the outer ceremonial gate, righteousness path, Panchi, and palace walls were all destroyed during the Japanese occupation period.
+Today, the Changhua Confucius Temple retains about two-thirds of its original scale and was restored to its original condition in 1978.